microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 > case-sensitive.

 ###### **`[MaxRecords(<count>)]`**
-Applies to node inputs in coalescing launch nodes or outputs for any node mode.
+Applies to node inputs in coalescing launch nodes or outputs for any launch mode.

 Required for node inputs for coalescing launch nodes, this attribute restricts the maximum number of records per thread group.
 Implementations are not required